Can Philodendron Grow In Water? (How To+Care)

 You must change the water frequently so that the philodendron remains healthy and doesn’t run out of nutrients.

-Garden shears: You need to get a healthy cutting from your existing philodendron plant.
+Garden shears:Â You must get a healthy cutting from your existing philodendron plant.
 Garden shears or pruners will help you to make a clean cut.
 A clean-cut is essential as blunt cuts will prove to be damaging for the parent plant.

 Make sure to sterilize the gardening shears before and after cutting the vine.